Sigma 4.5mm f/2.8 EX DC Circular Fisheye HSM lens

 The Sigma 4.5mm f/2.8 EX DC circular fisheye is a photographic lens manufactured by Sigma Corporation.
 It is a circular fisheye lens, designed to project a 180-degree field of view in all directions onto a circular image.
 It is the first such lens to provide the complete circular fisheye effect on crop factor digital SLR cameras, which do not have a full 36x24mm sensor.
 This lens is available in Canon, Nikon, Sigma, Pentax and Sony mounts.

-This lens projects a 13mm image circle, which fits nicely in a Micro Four Thirds system frame, but it must be adapted from one of the available APS-C mounts (listed above) in order to work on a Micro Four Thirds body.
+This lens projects a 13mm image circle, which fits nicely in a Micro Four Thirds system frame with an adapter.